Cajac/picoCTF-Writeups/picoCTF_2023/Reverse_Engineering/Reverse.md

 0x7fffffffdd00: "test"
 ```

-NOTE -  You don't get the full flag here as only a portion of the flag is compared.
+Note however, that you don't get the full flag here as only a portion of the flag is compared.
 To get the full flag you need to run the program again and input your partial flag.
 Then the full flag in printed.
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2023/Reverse_Engineering/Reverse]
 └─$ ./ret
 Enter the password to unlock this file: picoCTF{<PARTIAL FLAG>
 You entered: picoCTF{<PARTIAL FLAG>
-Password correct, please see flag: picoCTF{<FULL FLAGL>}
+Password correct, please see flag: picoCTF{<FULL FLAG>}
 ```